cambridge-mlg/blog/_posts/2024-01-20-flow-matching.md

 The OT coupling $\pi$ associates samples $x_0$ and $x_1$ such that the total distance is minimised.
 <!-- This prevents the crossing paths behaviour that we highlighted earlier, as permuting samples would yield non crossing paths which would have a lower total distance cost, and as such the coupling yielding to crossing paths cannot be the OT coupling. -->

-This OT coupling is illustrated in the right hand side of the figure below.
+This OT coupling is illustrated in the right hand side of the figure below, adapted from Tong et al. (2023).
 In contrast to the middle figure which an independent coupling, the OT one does not have paths that cross.
 This leads to lower training variance and faster sampling[^OT].

 <div markdown="1" class="my-center">